wp-plugins/quickapp/readme.txt

   <li>Publish your mobile app as a native Android App to Google Play Android market.</li>
   <li>Your visitors can view comments to your blog posts</li>
   <li>Use adsense or admob to monetize your content through mobile users.</li>
-  <li>Integrate your mobile app stats with your google analystics account</li>
+  <li>Integrate your mobile app stats with your Google analytics account</li>
   <li>And much much more</li>
  </ul>
 </p>